Ethiopian pegasus

 An Ethiopian pegasus is an animal from medieval bestiaries.
 According to Pliny the Elder, they were a breed of two-horned, winged horses from Ethiopia.
 They reportedly lived on an island in the Red Sea off the coast of Eritrea.

+In antiquity and the Middle Ages, authors used "Aithiopia"/“Ethiopia” broadly, often meaning areas south of Egypt where people had darker skin then the Greeks.